Black hole or Gravastar? The GW190521 case

 The exterior region is a static Schwarzschild geometry with equation of state $p=\rho=0$ and the parameter $m_{+}$ in the metric is the total mass of the stellar structure of a gravastar.
 Thus, the total mass \cite{Debnath:2019eor} is the sum of the equations \eqref{e2} and \eqref{e3}, ie

-This is the mass which is observable from the Earth.
-From eq. \eqref{e4} we conclude that the mass $M_{gr}$ depends from the radius of the thin shell and the matter density of the inner region and the thin shell.
+This is the mass which is observable from the Earth for this stellar object.
+From eq. \eqref{e4} we conclude that the mass $M_{gr}$ depends on the radius of the thin shell, the matter density of the inner region and the surface energy density of the thin shell.
 The result could be as big as needed, to support the cosmological observations.